 With a design that mimics old Yankee Stadium, George M. Steinbrenner has a scalloped overhang.
 Unlike old Yankee Stadium, the ballpark in Tampa has sunscreens that spell out the team name.
 These have become an iconic part of the facility, and are commonly featured in photos of the ballpark.

 As I mentioned previously, the stadium lacked any signature food items.
 Unless I wanted to have all-you-can-eat chicken wings on The Walgreens Deck, the concessions choices were hot dogs, burgers, or chicken tenders.
-I ultimately decided upon a Chili Cheese Home Run Hot Dog, which is a foot long dog with nacho cheese and chili.
+I ultimately decided upon a Chili Cheese Home Run Hot Dog.

 Despite some of the things I disliked about the fan experience, the video board is definitely a plus.
 It’s been in the background of some photos, but it merits its own photo and commentary.